Labradoodle vs Goldendoodle – it’s a tough choice! These popular Poodle mixes are similar sizes, with similar coats and temperaments.

 Poodles are descended from the French Barbet.
 They have been popular in Europe since the 15th century.
 They were recognized by the American Kennel Club in 1887 and were used for duck hunting as well as companion animals.

-Labradors originate from the St. John’s Water Dog which inhabited Canada throughout the 16th century.
+Labradors descend from the St. John’s Water Dog which inhabited Canada throughout the 16th century.

 Golden Retrievers were bred in Scotland in the 19th century and were often used as gun dogs.
 The Goldendoodle mix gained popularity in the 1990s as guide dogs for visually impaired owners who also suffer from allergies.